-The total number of shares of our common stock that were subject to awards granted under the 2016 Plan, the 2006 Plan and the 2002 Plan that terminated or expired, and thus became available for new award grants under the 2016 Plan, in each of the last three fiscal years, and to date (as of March 15, 2024) in 2024, are as follows: 1,323,796 in 2021, 2,071,522 in 2022, 569,096 in 2023, and 315,098 in 2024.
-Shares subject to 2016 Plan, the 2006 Plan and the 2002 Plan awards that terminated or expired and became available for new award grants under the 2016 Plan have been included when information is presented in this 2024 Plan proposal on the number of shares available for new award grants under the 2016 Plan.
+The total number of shares of our common stock that were subject to awards granted under the 2024 Plan, the 2016 Plan, and the 2006 Plan that terminated or expired, and thus became available for new award grants under the 2024 Plan or the 2016 Plan, as applicable, in each of the last three fiscal years, and to date (as of March 14, 2025) in 2025, are as follows: 2,071,522 in 2022, 569,096 in 2023, 864,115 in 2024, and 564,378 in

+2025.
+Shares subject to the 2024 Plan, the 2016 Plan, and the 2006 Plan awards that terminated or expired and became available for new award grants under the 2024 Plan or the 2016 Plan, as applicable, have been included when information is presented in this amendment to the 2024 Plan on the number of shares available for new award grants under each such plan.

-The Compensation Committee anticipates that the 4,000,000 additional shares requested for the 2024 Plan (together with the shares available for new award grants under the 2016 Plan on the Annual Meeting date and assuming usual levels of shares becoming available for new awards as a result of forfeitures of outstanding awards) will provide the Company with flexibility to continue to grant equity awards under the 2024 Plan through approximately the end of 2025 (reserving sufficient shares to cover potential payment of performance-based awards at maximum payment levels).
-However, this is only an estimate, in the Company's judgment, based on current circumstances.
-The total number of shares that are subject to the Company's award grants in any one year or from year-to-year may change based on a number of variables, including, without limitation, the value of the Company's common stock (since higher stock prices generally require that fewer shares be issued to produce awards of the same grant date fair value), changes in competitors' compensation practices or changes in compensation practices in the market generally, changes in the number of employees, changes in the number of directors and officers, whether and the extent to which vesting conditions applicable to equity-based awards are satisfied, acquisition activity and the need to grant awards to new employees in connection with acquisitions, the need to attract, retain and incentivize key talent, the type of awards the Company grants, and how the Company chooses to balance total compensation between cash and equity-based awards.
+Our compensation committee anticipates that the 10,750,000 additional shares requested for the Amended 2024 Plan (together with the 4,000,000 shares available for new award grants under the Amended 2024 Plan, the shares available for new award grants under the 2016 Plan as of May 16, 2024 and assuming usual levels of shares becoming available for new awards as a result of forfeitures of outstanding awards) will provide our Company with flexibility to continue to grant equity awards under the Amended 2024 Plan through approximately the end of 2027 (reserving sufficient shares to cover potential payment of performancebased awards at maximum payment levels).
+However, this is only an estimate, in our Company's judgment, based on current circumstances.
+The total number of shares that are subject to our Company's award grants in any one year or from year-to-year may change based on a number of variables, including, without limitation, the value of our Company's common stock (since higher stock prices generally require that fewer shares be issued to produce awards of the same grant date fair value), changes in competitors' compensation practices or changes in compensation practices in the market generally, changes in the number of employees, changes in the number of directors and officers, whether and the extent to which vesting conditions applicable to equitybased awards are satisfied, acquisition activity and the need to grant awards to new employees in connection with acquisitions, the need to attract, retain and incentivize key talent, the type of awards our Company grants, and how our Company chooses to balance total compensation between cash and equity-based awards.

-The closing market price for a share of the Company's common stock as of March 15, 2024 was \$2.52 per share.
+The closing market price for a share of our Company's common stock as of March 14, 2025 was \$1.76 per share.